-AI incorporated big data helped countries to recognize the current and future need of ventilators that have proper breathing facility.
+AI incorporated big data helped countries to recognize the current and future need for ventilators that have proper breathing facilities.
 The research-backed by AI solutions helped countries to know their actual health potent and how everyone will suffer a miserable shortage of ventilators if the pandemic continues to grow.

 International donors may visit here